Lesser trochanter

-The lesser trochanter is a conical posteromedial bony projection of the femoral shaft. it serves as the principal insertion site of the iliopsoas muscle.
+In human anatomy, the lesser trochanter is a conical, posteromedial, bony projection from the shaft of the femur.
+It serves as the principal insertion site of the iliopsoas muscle.

 Structure

 The lesser trochanter is a conical posteromedial projection of the shaft of the femur, projecting from the posteroinferior aspect of its junction with the femoral neck.

 The summit and anterior surface of the lesser trochanter are rough, whereas its posterior surface is smooth.

 From its apex three well-marked borders extend: